-I received this book for free from Free from blogger for review in exchange for an honest review.
+I received this book for free from Free from blogger for review for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.3rd Generation and Beyond by Danna Pycher

 Synopsis from Goodreads: